 Stash’s “Stash+” account can be accessed for $9/month and gives clients access to all of the features in the Growth account with the addition of investing accounts for 2 kids, a metal card with 2x stock-back, and monthly market insight reports from top research analysts.

-Both Robinhood and Stash offer a unique investment and savings platform to its clients through their easy-to-use, beginner friendly mobile applications.
+Both Robinhood and Stash offer a unique investment and savings platform to their clients through their easy-to-use, beginner-friendly mobile applications.

 Robinhood is a great option for those who are going to trade actively, as that is what Robinhood specializes in.
 They also offer a wider variety of securities to choose from than Stash.
-With Robinhood, you can trade stocks, ETFs, options and crypto.
+With Robinhood, you can trade stocks, ETFs, options, and crypto.
 Stash only offers around 1,800 different stocks and ETFs.
+This is less than half of what Robinhood offers.

 Both Robinhood and Stash offer educational tools and research reports.
 However, Stash has the upper hand when it comes to customer service.
-A common complaint among Robinhood users is the poor customer service.
 Stash also offers some other unique banking features and a rewards program which is not something seen on Robinhood.

 At the end of the day, it all comes down to the specific investor, their goals, time horizon, and which features they are personally looking for in an online broker.